Nuclear Imaging and Myocardial Ischemia

 Thyroid nodules are quite common.
 The main goal of nuclear imaging in the past with a thyroid nodule was to differentiate between malignant and benign lesions.
 Unfortunately, the technique was neither specific nor sensitive for thyroid cancers.

 The isotopes used for nuclear imaging of thyroid nodules include technetium-99m, iodine-123, gallium-67, thallium-201 and iodine fluorescence imaging.
 Each isotope has its advantages, disadvantages, and indications.

-- When the patient has multiple nonfunctioning nodules, the risk of malignancy drops to only 1 %.
-Hot nodules on a technetium-99 m study can be malignant in up to 29 % of the cases whereas functioning nodules on iodine-123 carry a 1—4 % risk of being malignant.
-Because of this, iodine-123 is said to have a much higher sensitivity and specifity compared to technetium-99 m.
+- When the patient has multiple non-functioning nodules, the risk of malignancy drops to only 1%.
+Hot nodules on a technetium-99 m study can be malignant in up to 29% of the cases, whereas functioning nodules on iodine-123 carry a 1 – 4% risk of being malignant.
+Because of this, iodine-123 is said to have a much higher sensitivity and specificity compared to technetium-99 m.

 Iodine-123 studies are also helpful in the evaluation of the possibility of metastatic papillary or follicular thyroid carcinoma.
 Gallium-67 studies cannot differentiate between benign and malignant thyroid nodules but are useful in the evaluation of thyroid lymphoma.
 Thallium-201 studies add more to our certainty that a nodule is indeed malignant as it tends to be of a much higher intensity in malignant thyroid nodules.